Student64-bit/AWS-Employee-Face-Recognition-Granting-Denying-Access-Project/README.md

 ## 5.)
 CloudWatchLogs for Debugging
 I faced some issues when deploying the registration lambda function for the authentication, but after utilizing the error catches and debugging logs in his code, I was able to troubleshoot my issue after a couple of hours.
 CloudWatch was extremely helpful as the issues were logged and eventually after researching the code I realized I made a mistake in the faceId function call.
-I was then able to successfully upload Dwayne Johnson and John Cena as my first employees registered.
+I was then able to successfully upload Bill Gates and John Cena as my first employees registered.
 <img src="https://i.imgur.com/d75KzQm.png" height="80%" width="80%" alt="Code commit permissions"/>
 <br />
 <br />